KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 Once the `tokenid` disappears from the mempool the transaction is mined.

-If this asset chain were receiving full dPoW security services, at this point it would be appropriate to wait for notarization.
+If this Smart Chain were receiving full dPoW security services, at this point it would be appropriate to wait for notarization.
 We can use [getinfo](../komodo-api/control.html#getinfo) to watch for the `notarizations` property to increase:

 ```bash
 ./komodo-cli -ac_name=HELLOWORLD getinfo
 ```

-On this educational asset chain, however, we can continue without waiting for notarization.
+On this educational Smart Chain, however, we can continue without waiting for notarization.

 We can check to see that our token is successfully created on the chain using [tokeninfo:](../customconsensus/tokens.html#tokeninfo)